janweinschenker/jdk9-jigsaw-http2/README.md

   1. `$> mvn clean:clean package`
 1. Execute the example code with maven by using the correct profile.
   1. `mvn exec:exec -PCancelClientExample`
+1. The request will be cancelled after 10 miiliseconds and a ``CancellationException`` will be thrown.